Tensors, Gaussians and the Alexander Polynomial: Introduction

 \section{Introduction}

 The Alexander polynomial is a classical invariant of oriented knots in $S^3$ \cite{Alexander1928TopologicalIO}.
-To each knot $\mathcal K$ it assigns a Laurent polynomial $\Delta_{\mathcal K}(T) \in \mathbb Z[T^{\pm 1}]$, defined up to multiplication by $\pm T^n$.
-It can be defined in many equivalent ways, such as via covering spaces, Seifert matrices, Fox calculus, etc. In this paper we will rely on the description coming a presentation matrix of the Alexander module of a knot.
+To each knot $\mathcal K$ it assigns a Laurent polynomial $\Delta_{\mathcal K}(T) \in \mathbb Z[T^{\pm 1}]$.
+It can be defined in many equivalent ways, such as via covering spaces, Seifert matrices, Fox calculus, etc. In this paper we will rely on the description coming from a presentation matrix of the Alexander module of a knot, see e.g. \cite[Ch.
+8]{rolfsen2003knots}.

 For a knot $\mathcal K$, let